coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/stake-btc-guide.md

 5. **Claiming Rewards:** Accrued CORE token rewards will also appear on the [staking site](http://stake.coredao.org/).
 CORE token rewards will appear when users connect their wallets, and can be claimed daily.
 Also, to be eligible to earn rewards, it is required to complete a full staking round (00:00:00 - 23:59:29 UTC).
 6. **Redeem Bitcoin:** Once the staking lock time expires, the staked Bitcoin will remain idle in the staking address until redeemed by the user.

-## Non-Custodial Bitcoin Staking Walkthrough
+## Self-Custodial Bitcoin Staking Walkthrough

 To begin staking your Bitcoin on the Core blockchain and earn staking rewards in CORE tokens, follow the steps detailed below to stake Bitcoin through Core's official [staking website](http://stake.coredao.org/).